-The position of Animal Control Officer is funded part time and designed to handle all basic domesticated, and most wild animal complaints.
-The ACO works 21 hours per week or about 7 hours per day, Monday, Wednesday and Friday.
-Due to the part time nature of the position, the schedule of the officer's availability will fluctuate somewhat between the hours of 8:00 a.m. and 6:00 p.m.
-This however does not diminish the City's responsibility, ability and desire to immediately handle animal complaints that are of an emergency nature.
+The position of Animal Control Officer is a part-time position and is designed to handle all basic domesticated, and most wild animal complaints.
+Due to the part-time nature of the position, the schedule of the officer's availability will fluctuate between the hours of 9:00 a.m. and 2:00 p.m, Monday-Friday.
+This does not diminish the City's responsibility, ability and desire to immediately handle animal complaints that are of an emergency nature.
 Non-emergency calls will be evaluated and a police officer will be dispatched if the need to address the issue warrants immediate action, such as a barking dog in the middle of the night.
 We encourage citizens to call the police department at 284-4535 to report all animal complaints.

 All canines in the City of Saco over the age of 6 months are required to be registered no later than December 31st of each year.
 Registration tags must be worn by the canine at all times.
 Information about registration fees and fines may be found on the City Clerk's section.

 Common Laws and Regulations

 Running at Large: Canines while on a public way or place shall be under restraint, meaning it is controlled by leash, or under direct voice control of a person and obedient to that person's commands.